-The research of the Human Centred Design group focuses on the development of design methods and tools that support the active participation of stakeholders in design and change processes.
+The Human Centred Design (HCD) group initiates and stimulates the development of knowledge, methods, and tools that support the active participation of all relevant stakeholders in design and change processes.
 Our methods and tools focus on:

-- Empowering all stakeholders to actively participate and share their (use related) expertise
+- Empowering stakeholders to engage with the design process and share their experiences and professional expertise

-- Allowing stakeholders to experience the consequences of design decisions for all parties
+- Facilitating stakeholders to experience the social and ethical dimensions of their goals and decisions

 The chair currently has three main research themes: